 Bridging the Executive Benefits Gap

-for Employees Interested in Learning More about Financial Wellness and Tax Mitigation Strategies
+For Employees Interested in Learning More about Financial Wellness and Tax Mitigation StrategiesBenefits beyond the limitations of group insurance for the highly compensated.

 The education and strategic planning services offered by Financial Harvest Wealth Advisors can help employees genuinely understand their savings and benefits options and utilize strategic opportunities for securing and accumulating wealth.

 This webpage shows examples of select benefit plans and insurance products that may vary by plan design and employer.
-(Many of the examples shown here represent strategies we’ve used to help clients with their Lockheed Martin employee benefits).
+(Many of the examples shown here represent strategies we’ve used to help clients with their Lockheed Martin employee benefits.)
 However, the charts and illustrations are also helpful for anyone interested in learning more about the ways today’s savvy and competitive employers are partnering with their employees, helping their valued team members achieve financial wellness.

 Attracting and retaining mission-critical talent hinges on employers who, as plan sponsors, equip employees with education, tools, and opportunities to achieve their savings goals while building rock-solid retirement readiness.
 Learn how your organization can enhance its employee benefit offerings – Contact Financial Harvest Wealth Advisors.